LGBTQ Cultural Competence Training Approved for Washington, DC (As Per a Public Health Priorities Education for Nurses)

 It is not uncommon for a person who identifies as lesbian, gay, bisexual, transgender, or questioning/queer (LGBTQ) to have had negative experiences in the healthcare environment due to discrimination and/or stigmatization based on their sexual orientation and/or gender identity.
 Such encounters may occur due to cultural bias or a lack of awareness and understanding by the provider of the healthcare needs and goals of such individuals.

-Even though social acceptance has been increasing since that time and laws and policies are changing, LGBTQ+ individuals continue to face barriers, stigma, bias, and discrimination.
+Even though social acceptance has been increasing and laws and policies are changing, LGBTQ+ individuals continue to face barriers, stigma, bias, and discrimination.
 Access to healthcare that is unbiased and culturally affirming remains a challenge in most parts of the United States.

 LGBTQ+ ACRONYM